Mediating College Education Expenses & Divorce

 Harry’s Missteps

-In the Larson case, the Massachusetts Appeals Court upheld a contempt order against a noncustodial father who stopped paying child support when his dependent son, who was living with his mom, turned 21.
+In the Larson case, the Massachusetts Appeals Court upheld a contempt order against a noncustodial father who stopped paying child support when his dependent son, living with his mom, turned 21.
 The Court in an earlier case ruled against the father when he ceased paying maintenance when his son turned 18.
 Massachusetts law does not automatically emancipate a child when he or she attains the age of majority.
-In fact, in another case where a parent stopped paying child support when his son joined ROTC while a college junior, the court ruled emancipation didn’t occur.
-The father’s support obligation didn’t end until the young man graduated from college and his stint in the military began.
+For example, in a case where a father ceased child support when his son joined ROTC while in college, the court ruled that the son’s status as a college student did not result in emancipation.
+The father’s support obligation continued until the son graduated from college and completed his military service.

 Future Education Costs